 Since these setups exist, and they’re actually not terribly rare, curl offers options to alter its behavior.

-So if you want the credentials to also get sent to the following host names even though they are not the same as the original—presumably because you trust them and know that there's no harm in doing that—you can tell curl that it is fine to do so by using the --location-trusted option.
+So if you want the credentials to also get sent to the following host names even though they are not the same as the original—presumably because you trust them and know that there is no harm in doing that—you can tell curl that it is fine to do so by using the

 Browsers support more ways to do redirects that sometimes make life complicated to a curl user as these methods are not supported or recognized by curl.